hoytpr/Lacto_genome/metadata.md

  Using Bowtie2, we used CP065736.1 as a reference "genome" to map our Plasmid 2 sequences as a `.SAM` file, which was converted to a `.BAM` file for submission to NCBI with assemblies under BioProject [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925).

- The Plasmid 1 consensus sequence did not show an overall homology greater than 60% to any plasmids or genomes in the NCBI databases.
+ The Plasmid 1 (later named Plasmid-1ab) consensus sequence did not show an overall homology greater than 60% to any plasmids or genomes in the NCBI databases.
 Because Plasmid 1 had no identifiable reference genome, it was submitted as `.fastq` reads to the SRA, and the assembly sequence as contigs rather than scaffolds.
 The NCBI BioProject accession is [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925). **Please note the PrHT3 genome and pPrHT3 plasmid-2 reads are combined within the SRA SRR14619658 however Plasmid-1ab reads are SRR14619659 on NCBI BioProject [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925)**

  <a name="met01"></a>
- To determine the N50 of the separate molecules, the `quast` software ([see citations](/citations.md#cit01)) was used to compare assembly results on `.fasta` files of the genome reads with plasmids, the genome reads without plasmids, and on each set of plasmid reads separately.
+ To determine the N50 of the separate molecules, the `QUAST` software ([see citations](/citations.md#cit01)) was used to compare assembly results on `.fasta` files of the genome reads with plasmids, the genome reads without plasmids, and on each set of plasmid reads separately (shown below).
 [Script 18](/scripts.md#scr18)
  These comparisons used [CP065737.1](https://www.ncbi.nlm.nih.gov/nuccore/CP065737.1) as the reference genome.